Vistakirk/EcomTemplate/README.md

 # E-Commerce Template
-I was created Clothing E-Commerce web site template.
-It will be used and implement easly.
+It was created a Clothing E-Commerce website template.
+It will be used and implement easily.
 All tabs and pages are included.
-It provides animations and basic display to consumers.
-You can use it or get reference.
+It provides animations and basic displays to consumers.
+You can use it or get references.